 To give you an idea of what to watch, here’s our guide to the best movies every expat should watch.

 Looking for something to watch with the whole family?
 Disney+ brings together great TV shows and movies in one easy-to-use on-demand subscription service.
 From Homer Simpson to Han Solo, you'll find all your favorite characters on Disney+.
 Sign up today and get the popcorn ready!

 1. Belgium: In Bruges (2008)

 Weird encounters with Dutch prostitutes and an American dwarf-sized actor shooting a European art film set the tone for this dark comedy.
 Filmed in the medieval city of Bruges, the movie takes you through the ups and downs of two hitmen banished there just before Christmas in Belgium, to lay low for a while.
 Completely out of place among the gothic architecture, pretty canals, and cobbled streets, they sample the life of a tourist, drinking tasty Belgian beers (though they don’t appear to enjoy them much), and delicious Belgian food.
-With an exciting experience of a brief romance with a local lady, this movie is a great taster for any expat who is thinking of living in Belgium.
+With an exciting experience of a brief romance with a local lady, this movie is a great taster for anyone thinking of living the expat life in Belgium.

 2. France: A Good Year (2006)

 The joie de vivre of southern France combined with the well-established tale of the city slicker forced to slow down their pace of life is what really appeals if you are considering a new life abroad.
 A British trader unexpectedly inherits his uncle’s charming vineyard and chateau in Provence.
 Having fondly spent some of his childhood years there, it comes as a surprise that he feels little attachment and wants to sell the French property.
 Following several altercations with the vineyard owner, the road to happiness presents itself in finding love with a local.
 The stunning scenery of Provence combined with the feel-good factor makes this an excellent choice for the romantically inclined expat.